• Skip to content

 The cottage contains many items which belonged to La Trobe and his family.
 The dining room added by La Trobe is believed to be Melbourne's oldest surviving structure.

-La Trobe’s Cottage is open from October to April on Sundays from 1pm to 4pm (last guided tour 3.30pm), and on Australia Day (26 January).
+La Trobe’s Cottage is open from October to April on Sundays from 1pm to 4pm (last guided tour 3.30pm).
 It is closed on Christmas Day and on days of extreme heat.
 Occasional open days are held throughout the year.

 Hours